marie-lourdes/site-piiquante/README.md

 # HOT TAKES

 The site "HOT TAKES is a hot sauces evaluation application that allows users:
-<sub>`#DF3729`to register as a user
+<sub>`#DF3729`-to register as a user
-to log as a user
+-to log as a user
-to download their sauces
+-to download their sauces
-modify or delete their sauces
+-modify or delete their sauces
-and like or dislike the sauces of other users.</sub>
+-and like or dislike the sauces of other users.</sub>